hpapucha/WeBuild/README.md

 values are and we will be converting those to vh(viewhight) and vw(viewwidth) in order to get the website to be responsive so when you shrink it it will scale acordingly.
-Figma to HTML does everything in PX which needs to be converted to vh vw and em
+Figma to HTML does everything in PX which needs to be converted to vh vw and em Also it generates generic class names and mostly divs so we have to rename everything to the semantic meaning of html tags
+For example it is generating class (a123) for a button, we have the change that to for example (main_button)

 also when you are coding something use the dev branch instead of main branch Always do a git pull before starting to work on something so you get the new version